profscottpeterson/81228_Team2/docs/System Requirements.md

 There are two primary users of this system: Employee and Customer.
 There are two subcatagories of each primary type.

-Employee - Admin: Has all abilities to add menu items, look at orders and reports and all abilities of Staff.
-Is the administer the system.
+Employee - Admin: Has the ability to add or remove menu items, look at orders and reports.
+Also can create and place orders, accept and validate payment, create and update user information.
+Administers the system.

-Employee - Staff – create and place orders, accept and validate payment, create and update user information.
+Employee - Staff: Can create and place orders, accept and validate payment, create and update user information.

-Customer: Create and place orders, and pay for the order with cash.
-If the Customer registers, we can keep track of their payment info and history.
-Registered Users will be able to update user information.
+Customer - Guest: Create and place orders, and pay for the order with cash or credit card that is not stored.

+Customer - Registered - Can also create and place orders, as well as store their payment and address information.
+Customers can then use this stored information to make the ordering process an easier and more streamlined experience.

 ### Operating Environment